PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/BallThrower.md

    > Since the program will only be throwing balls, your in-battle Pokémon will never use any moves or any items.
 Thus it must be able to wall the opposing Pokémon without using moves or items.
    >
    > How you do this will depend on what you are battling.
 But generally speaking, this falls into two categories:
-   > 1. Completely disable all of the opposing Pokémon’s damaging moves (type immunity + Imprison).
+   > 1. Completely disable all of the opposing Pokémon's damaging moves (type immunity + Imprison).
    > 2. Reduce the damage that you take such that passive healing (from Leftovers) is sufficient to stay alive.